 - Participants had viral load levels of at least 50 copies/mL and CD4 counts of at least 350 cells/mm3.

 A Phase I study (NCT01130376) involving GTU-MultiHIV B given in combination with immune modulators in participants on a suppressive ART regimen has also been completed.
 (A suppressive ART regimen describes ART that is controlling a person’s viral load to an undetectable level.
-Immune modulators are substances that modify the functioning of the immune system.)12,13
+Immune modulators are substances that modify the functioning of the .)12,13

 For more details on the studies listed above, see the Health Professional version.